 My current collection of affordable fountain pens.
 Writing samples closeup is posted below.

-Before splurging on new ones, I tried to locate old pens I used in elementary school to see if I like it.
-I was pretty sure there was a nice Parker among them, but alas, my mom couldn’t find it, and I didn’t have time to go through all the boxes with my old stuff.
-My mom did find a different no-name pen I didn’t recognize, and I started using it.
+Before splurging on new ones, I tried to locate old pens I used in elementary school.
+My was only able to find a no-name pen I didn’t recognize, and I started using it.
 It’s fine, dry, scratchy, and heavy (made entirely out of stainless steel), but it served me fine in my early tests.
-I still use it for to-do lists and quick notes on scrap paper, but longer writing sessions with it are not so enjoyable.

-Next, I went into a local Müller store with a gift card to spend, and found that they carry two german brands, Lamy and Online.
-I heard good things about Lamy Safari and Al-Star, but couldn’t find a single one with an extra fine nib, and the weirdly shaped plastic body did not excite me much.
+Next, I went into a local stationery store with a gift card to spend, and found that they carry two german brands, Lamy and Online.
+I heard good things about Lamy Safari and Al-Star, but couldn’t find a single one with an extra fine nib.
 I chose a black aluminium Online Vision instead which came with a (so called) extra fine nib.
 I also got a converter and a couple of bottles of cheap Pelikan 4001 ink so I can avoid disposable cartridges altogether.
-The Vision was quite nice, but still too thick for my taste, and thicker than the no-name steel pen.
-OK for writing and taking notes, but I didn't like it so much for sketching.
-My search was not over.
+The Vision was quite nice, but still too thick for my taste.
+OK for writing and taking notes, but I didn’t like it so much for sketching.
+It sits in a box now, I’ll probably give it away.

 I looked to Japanese brands which feature thinner nib widths, and decided to get a Pilot Metropolitan, the most popular pen under $15 USD.
 With their thin fine nibs, aluminium body, and a nice range of colors, it seemed like the perfect pen for my taste.
 When it arrived and I tried it for the first time, I was enamored.
 It was gliding across the page with little effort.
 The fine line was as thin as I wanted it to be.
 I wasn’t super happy with the ergonomics and the color of the pen which leaned towards brick red, but it was a cheap one so it’s fine.
 It seemed like I have found my perfect pen and would not buy any more…